ReetuData/Entity-Search-System/readme.md

          When α > β, the Tversky index will favor common elements, sensitive to similarities.
          When α < β, the Tversky index will favor differences, sensitive to dissimilarities.
-         When α = β, the Tversky index becomes the Jaccard index, which is a balanced measure of similarity based on the intersection and union of sets.
+         When α = β, the Tversky index becomes the Jaccard index, a balanced measure of similarity based on the intersection and union of sets.

    **Pros**:
    - **Flexible Similarity Measurement**: The Tversky Index is highly flexible, allowing adjustments of alpha and beta parameters to customize the similarity measurement.
-   - **Set-Based Comparisons**: It is well-suited for comparing sets of items, making it applicable to a wide range of tasks.
+   - **Set-Based Comparisons**: It is well-suited for comparing sets of items, making it applicable to various tasks.

    **Cons**:
    - **Parameter Dependency**: The effectiveness of the Tversky Index depends on choosing appropriate values for the alpha and beta parameters.